gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 title: Making a site with user authentication
 ---

 Sometimes, you need to create a site with gated content, available only to authenticated users.
-Using Gatsby, you may achieve this using the concept of [client-only routes](https://www.gatsbyjs.org/docs/building-apps-with-gatsby/#client-only-routes),to define which pages an user can view only after logging in.
+Using Gatsby, you may achieve this using the concept of [client-only routes](https://www.gatsbyjs.org/docs/building-apps-with-gatsby/#client-only-routes),to define which pages a user can view only after logging in.

 # Prerequisites

-You should have already configured your environment to be able to use the gatsby-cli.
+You should have already configured your environment to be able to use the `gatsby-cli`.
 A good starting point is the [main tutorial](https://www.gatsbyjs.org/tutorial/)

 # Security notice